-The A428 forms the main route into Cambridge and provides connections to the A14/A1 and the M11 via the A1307.
-Junctions providing access to the A428 are located 2km to the east and west of the site.
-The road was substantially upgraded to a dual carriageway in 2008.
-Further work is due to take place between Black Cat and Caxton Gibbet to the west of Cambourne.
-The consultation on detailed design will take place in Summer 2019.
-St Neots Road, Broadway and Highfields Road form the main local road network, connecting to neighbouring villages, linking to the A428, and providing potential access points to site.
+St Neots Road, Broadway, Highfields Road and Knapwell High Street form the main local road network, connecting to neighbouring villages, linking to the A428 and A14, providing potential access to site.
 There are multiple existing access points serving existing properties and from the roundabout in the north-eastern corner of the site, via Wellington Way.
 There is no direct vehicle route between the site and Cambourne, immediately to the west.